-This document describes the general content of the RGC 3E® Sustainability Scheme, the requirements to be applied by an organization, farm, or group of farms to achieve a RGC 3E® recognition from RGC Coffee.
+This document describes the general content of the 3E Sustainability Scheme, the requirements to be applied by an organization, farm, or group of farms to achieve a 3E recognition.
 It also describes the general principles that are the basis of the scheme, referring to its internal structure, evaluation and scoring procedures, and other documentation related to the scheme.